Free range: Free-range livestock

 Traditional American usage equates "free range" with "unfenced", and with the implication that there was no herdsman keeping them together or managing them in any way.
 Legally, a free-range jurisdiction allowed livestock (perhaps only of a few named species) to run free, and the owner was not liable for any damage they caused.
 In such jurisdictions, people who wished to avoid damage by livestock had to fence them out; in others, the owners had to fence them in.

-The USDA has no specific definition for "free-range" beef, pork, and other non-poultry products.
+The U.S. Department of Agriculture (USDA) has no specific definition for "free-range" beef, pork, and other non-poultry products.
 All USDA definitions of "free-range" refer specifically to poultry.

 In a December 2002 Federal Register notice and request for comments (67 Fed.
 Reg.
-79552), USDA's Agricultural Marketing Service proposed "minimum requirements for livestock and meat industry production/marketing claims".
+79552), the USDA's Agricultural Marketing Service proposed "minimum requirements for livestock and meat industry production/marketing claims".
 Many industry claim categories are included in the notice, including breed claims, antibiotic claims, and grain fed claims.
 "Free Range, Free Roaming, or Pasture Raised" would be defined as "livestock that have had continuous and unconfined access to pasture throughout their life cycle" with an exception for swine ("continuous access to pasture for at least 80% of their production cycle").
 In a May 2006 Federal Register notice (71 Fed.
 Reg.
 27662), the agency presented a summary and its responses to comments received in the 2002 notice, but only for the category "grass (forage) fed" which the agency stated was to be a category separate from "free range".
 Comments received for other categories, including "free range", are to be published in future Federal Register editions.